gohugoio/hugo/content/en/news/0.67.0-relnotes/index.md

 ---
 date: 2020-03-09
-title: "0.67.0"
+title: "Hugo 0.67.0: Custom HTTP headers"
-description: "0.67.0"
+description: "This version brings Custom HTTP headers to the development server and exclude/include filters in Hugo Deploy."
 categories: ["Releases"]
 ---

 The two main items in Hugo 0.67.0 is custom HTTP header support in `hugo server` and incldue/exclude filters for [Hugo Deploy](https://gohugo.io/hosting-and-deployment/hugo-deploy/#readout).

-Being able to [configure HTTP headers]https://gohugo.io/getting-started/configuration/#configure-server) in your development server means that you can now verify how your site behaves with the intended Content Security Policy settings etc., e.g.:
+Being able to [configure HTTP headers](https://gohugo.io/getting-started/configuration/#configure-server) in your development server means that you can now verify how your site behaves with the intended Content Security Policy settings etc., e.g.:

 ```toml
 [server]